The Database Doctor

 Where is the Metadata?

-Let us do some back of the envelope calculations:
+Some back of the envelope calculations:

 Metadata as Snapshots - thought Experiment

-Assume I need 16 bytes to track the location of a disk block along with its version number (so I can see what has changed).
+Assume I need 16 bytes to track the location of a disk block, along with its version number (so I can see what has changed).
 We already assumed that disk blocks are at least 8KB in size - and can go all the way to 100MB or above per block.

 To improve the situation, we could have each metadata block contain additional metadata about the rows that changed inside that block.
 But - you are still losing this metadata game.
 An evil opponent would now be able to write a query which changes half the rows in every disk block.
 This would result in a lot of extra metadata - orders of magnitude more.
 Doing a "full delta" between primary and the secondary would now be computationally unfeasible.
 We would have a very bizarre form of unexplainable behaviour, where some queries that are "just wrong" would grind the replica to a halt.